MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 1. Skeleton Key – You can check if Skeleton Key has affected your domain controllers by using [the scanner written by the ATA team](https://gallery.technet.microsoft.com/Aorato-Skeleton-Key-24e46b73).
     If the scanner finds malware on 1 or more of your domain controllers, it is a true positive.

 2. Golden Ticket – there are cases in which a custom application that is rarely used, is authenticating using a lower encryption cipher.
 Check if there are any such custom apps on the source computer.
-If so, it is probably a benign true positive and can be suppressed.
+If so, it is probably a benign true positive and can be suppress**d.

 3. Overpass-the-Hash – there are cases in which this alert might be triggered when users configured with smart cards are required for interactive login, and this setting is disabled and then enabled.
 Check if there were changes like this for the account(s) involved.
-If so, this is probably a benign true positive and can be suppressed.
+If so, this is probably a benign true positive and can be suppress**d.

 **Remediation**